Computational Cognitive Science

 Can I get an extension for an assignment?

-The ITO is responsible for granting extensions.
+The Informatics Teaching Organisation (ITO) is responsible for granting extensions.
 They can grant extensions that are requested before the assignment deadline.

-For more information, see the school’s guidance on late coursework and extension requests.
+For more information, see the school’s guidance on Late coursework & extension requests.

 I accidentally submitted the wrong file(s) for an assignment.
 Can I send you the correct file after the deadline?